Pyxus/fray/docs/state-management/guide/controlling-state-transitions.md

 ## Define When State Is Done Processing (Custom State)

-If a transition's switch is set to `SwitchMode.AtEnd` then the transition will only advance when the current state is done processing.
-By default `FrayCompoundState` is considered to be done processing when its current state is equal to its end state, whereas the base `FrayState` is always considered to be done processing.
+If a transition's switch is set to `SwitchMode.AtEnd`, then the transition will only advance when the current state is done processing.
+By default, `FrayCompoundState` is considered done processing when its current state is equal to its end state, whereas the base `FrayState` is always considered done processing.

-To define when a state is considered done processing.
-First extend `FrayState` and ovveride `_is_done_processing_impl()` to return true when the state is considered to be done processing.
+To define when a state is considered done processing, first extend `FrayState` and override `_is_done_processing_impl()` to return true when the state is considered to be done processing.

 ```gdscript
 class_name CustomState